devetc/devetc.github.io/_posts/2014-03-02-subclassing-delegates.md

 Using this, we can create a copy-and-paste snippet:
 `[[_definingClass superclass] instancesRespondToSelector:_cmd]`.

-You now know how to subclass a delegate properly!
+**Congratulations**, you now know how to subclass a delegate properly!

 ## Curious UITableViewController behavior